vinsyuan7788/demo-base/README.md

 # demo-base
-A demo base project that may provide various support for superstructure (i.e., parent) project
+A demo base project that serves as bottom-ware by providing various support for superstructure (i.e., parent) appliations